Your First Class

 Lining Up When class is called to start, newer students stand behind the other students.
 Align yourself directly behind the person in front of you and in line with the person next to you.
 This grid enables the teacher to see everyone in the class, and they the leader, more easily.

-During Class The class will usually start with an acknowledgement or "salute" to the past masters and students of Tai Chi.
-Then, there may be a series of warm-up Qigong exercises.
+During Class The class starts with an acknowledgement or "salute" to the past masters and students of Tai Chi.
+Then, there are Qigong exercises.
 Follow along.
-Pay attention, watch and listen, without moving until the teacher asks you and the class to practice the movement together.
+When the Tai Chi starts, watch and listen, without moving until the teacher asks you and the class to practice the movement together.
 There will be people in the class who know some or all of the form – our classes have mixed levels in the group.
 This is helpful both for them and for you!